Journal

 As our client’s family has grown their needs have changed, and so this Georgian country house kitchen in Dorset has recently been enlarged.
 An orangery style extension to the kitchen space has been added to accommodate modern family life.
 It has squared off the existing room, flooding natural light in to the space, and has given enormous atmosphere to this classically Georgian home.

 Our long-standing clients have meticulously renovated their house over a number of years.
 As Guild Anderson’s team had previously designed their laundry and boot rooms, our client now looked to us once again to design their new bespoke hand made kitchen, walk-in-pantry and principle dressing room.
-A wonderful opportunity to enhance the fabric of this stunning building, with the Georgian period being such an influence on Nick’s designs.
+A wonderful opportunity to enhance the fabric of this stunning building, with the Georgian period being such an influence on Nick Anderson’s designs.

 Nick designed several very distinct areas, enhancing a restful atmosphere by designing a clutter-free space.
 Creating zones within the kitchen allows it to work to its best advantage.